gmatocha/Filament-Watch-Octoprint-Plugin/README_HELPER.md

 Current extruded length reading from the rotary encoder, plus drift correction.

 - gcodeForecastLen (float, mm)
 Filament Watches' best guess at the real current extruded length.
-This is what is used t
+This is what is used for comparisons to determine alarm conditions.
-- printing
+- printing (bool)
+Whether there is a print in progress.

-- armed
+- armed (bool)
+Whether Filament Watch Alarm has been armed.
+May be disarmed because the print hasn't run long enough yet
 - arm_alarm_in_sec
 - alarm
 - paused